akk18/LinuxServerConfiguration/README.md

 ```

 ## 5 Third-party resources
+<a href="https://www.cyberciti.biz/tips/setup-ssh-to-run-on-a-non-standard-port.html">Setup SSH to run on a non-standard port</a>

 <a href="https://askubuntu.com/questions/16650/create-a-new-ssh-user-on-ubuntu-server">Create a new SSH user on Ubuntu Server</a>

 <a href="https://unix.stackexchange.com/a/179956">Add user to sudo group</a>